bbauska/TUMx-DWAPNx/README.md

 function and, remember, this gets called whenever we click our button.
 So, we

-gonna load data from the backend in this one and then we\'re going to send that
+gonna load data from the backend in this one and then we&apos;re going to send that

 data to the second function that will create the visualization on our